Rachel-W3/235/project1/README.md

 Player can perform dodge-rolls and spin-attacks
 ### Control
 * Keyboard only (arrow keys and spacebar).
 * Use Left and Right arrows to move.
 * Double tap Left or Right arrow keys to perform dodge-rolls.
 * Use Spacebar to perform spin-attacks.
 ### Teaching the game
 Instructions will be displayed next to the game canvas.
 ### Player learning
 Spamming dodge-rolls and spin-attacks will not work later on in the game.
-As the player flies higher, more meteoroids will whizz by.
+As the player flies higher, more meteors will whizz by.
 Since there will be a cooldown time applied to dodge-rolls and spin-attacks, the user must estimate the best time and position to utilize the different mechanics and avoid getting hit.

 ## VII.
 Screenshots
 Work in progress